johnarumemi/rust-async/stackless-coroutine/src/bin/b-reactor-executor/README.md

 Now the executor and reactor are not tightly coupled.
 This enables us to even use multiple reactors within a single runtime.

+⚠️ `corofy` does not know about Wakers, and we need to manually edit the generated `main_corofy.rs` file.
+So try not to make further changes to `main_async.rs`.

 ### Goals
 - Add a way for executor to *sleep* and *wake up*, that is not coupled to `mio::Poll`.